 Women's Soccer Head Coach

-Amy Helliwell has completed four seasons as Rose-Hulman women's soccer coach, highlighted by leading the team to a share of the 2009 Heartland Collegiate Athletic Conference championship.
+Amy Helliwell enters her sixth year as Rose-Hulman women's soccer coach after leading the Fightin' Engineers back to the Heartland Collegiate Athletic Conference Tournament in 2013.

-The Engineers earned the top seed for the 2009 HCAC Women's Soccer Tournament on the heels of a win at fellow league co-champion Hanover College.
+In 2009, Helliwell inherited the program in August and led the Fightin' Engineers to a regular season conference championship.
+Rose-Hulman earned the top seed for the league tournament that year on the heels of a win at fellow league co-champion Hanover College.
 Eventual NCAA Tournament representative Transylvania University ended the magical run in the league tournament with a narrow 1-0 victory.

 Helliwell came to Rose-Hulman after spending the last 11 years as head coach at Greenwood High School in Kentucky, where she led squad to six state Final Four appearances.
 Her teams combined for a 207-64-1 record with seven district championships, six regional and sectional titles, and the six Final Four appearances.

 She also served as coach of the Kentucky High School Athletic Association All-Star Game in 2001, 2005 and 2008, and was named Southern Kentucky Soccer Referees Association Coach of the Year from 2001-05 and in 2008.
 Her career also includes serving as a mathematics teacher at Greenwood High School for 13 years.

 Helliwell earned a bachelor's degree in mathematics and secondary education from the University of Southern Indiana in 1996 and obtained a master's degree in education guidance counseling from Western Kentucky University in 2003.
 She was a four-year varsity soccer player, all-state honoree at team captain during her prep career at Evansville Reitz Memorial High School.

 Helliwell and her husband Sean, the men's soccer coach at Rose-Hulman, reside in Terre Haute.